 Groups or Artboards with a mask layer will be flatted into a single layer.
 In order to minimize the number of layers that get flatted due to a mask, group the mask layer and the layers it masks.

 Once you've created the perfect interaction, you'll want to show the world.
 There are a few ways to do this.

 To export a video or animated Gif of the design, click the camera icon in the top right of the preview window.
 You have the option to use the round touch cursor, the arrow cursor, or have the cursor hidden in the recording.
 After selecting an option for the cursor, Principle begins a screen recording of the Preview window.
 Because it's literally recording your screen, the export size of the video is limited by the resolution of your monitor.
 When the icon starts blinking, the recording has started and you can begin to interact with your design (it may take a moment for the recording to start).
-Once you're done recording your design, click the Record button again to stop recording.
+Once you're done recording your design, click the camera icon again to stop recording.

 When exporting a Gif, you can choose custom export sizes by choosing a preset from the dropdown or entering in settings with this format: